Hans van Mierlo: Convention on the Future of Europe

 Van Mierlo semi-retired from active politics on his sixty-seventh birthday.
 He served as the first Dutch representative to the Convention on the Future of Europe from 1 March 2002 until 26 September 2002.
 Following the end of his active political career, Van Mierlo occupied numerous seats on supervisory boards on cultural organizations.

 Personal

-He was appointed Minister of State on October 24, 1998, a mainly honorary title for politicians with an extensive history of government service.
-Hans van Mierlo has been married three times.
+He was appointed Minister of State on 24 October 1998, a mainly honorary title for politicians with an extensive history of government service.
+Hans van Mierlo was married thrice.
 He has a son from his first marriage and two daughters from the second.
 Since 1999 Van Mierlo had a relationship with the Dutch writer Connie Palmen; they got married on 11 November 2009, in Amsterdam.

-Death

 Hans van Mierlo died on 11 March 2010 at the age of 78; he had been living with a transplanted liver since 2000 which was required after liver failure as a consequence of a hepatitis C contamination contracted from a blood transfusion in 1982.